Eudoxier/cs532-s17/assignments/assignment_one/README.md

 For when google hacking is not enough.

-*   Python 2 and 3 compatible, run either of the following to install version dependancies.
+*   Python 2 and 3 compatible, run either of the following to install version dependencies.

     * `sudo pip install -r requirements.txt`
     * `sudo pip3 install -r requirements.txt`